Local Attention Mechanism: Boosting the Transformer Architecture for Long-Sequence Time Series Forecasting: Conclusions and future work

 Conducted experiments have also yielded a strong model performance and improved metrics when employing a larger number of attention layers for complex problems.
 This suggests that, for problems that are challenging to model or that involve long prediction horizons, the results benefit significantly from utilising a greater number of attention layers.

-Finally, we have identified several areas for improvement and further research to enhance the performance of future models and advance the field.
+Finally, we identified several areas for improvement and further research to enhance the performance of future models and advance the field.
 Firstly, as an existing challenge, it is essential to establish a comprehensive benchmark that includes datasets, methodologies, and metrics to evaluate new proposals consistently.
 Maintaining an up-to-date table of state-of-the-art model results is also crucial.
 Additionally, our study exclusively proposes an attention mechanism without a dedicated architecture; thus, future work should focus on developing and integrating such architectures.
 Lastly, considering the promising results obtained with a basic model employing a novel attention mechanism, it is imperative to conduct rigorous ablation studies.
 These studies will help discern which components positively impact the results and which do not, thereby guiding the development of more effective models.

-\section{Acknowledgements}
+\subsubsection{Acknowledgements}

-This research results from the Strategic Project IAFER-Cib (C074/23), as a result of the collaboration agreement signed between the National Institute of Cybersecurity (INCIBE) and the University of Granada.
-This initiative is carried out within the framework of the Recovery, Transformation and Resilience Plan funds, financed by the European Union (Next Generation).
+This publication is part of the project ``Ethical, Responsible, and General Purpose Artificial Intelligence: Applications In Risk Scenarios'' (IAFER) Exp.:TSI-100927-2023-1 funded through the creation of university-industry research programs (Enia Programs), aimed at the research and development of artificial intelligence, for its dissemination and education within the framework of the Recovery, Transformation and Resilience Plan from the European Union Next Generation EU through the Ministry of Digital Transformation and the Civil Service.
+This work was also partially supported by Knowledge Generation Projects, funded by the Spanish Ministry of Science, Innovation, and Universities of Spain under the project PID2023-150070NB-I00.
 Ignacio Aguilera-Martos was supported by the Ministry of Science of Spain under the FPI programme PRE2021-100169.